 Pete set the challenge of representing the sounds as photographs.
-This was the big idea of the walk and the real creative challenge.
-It was particularly challenging to me as, much as I’m musically inspired and love discovering detail in audio, I don’t consider myself ‘visually’ artistic.
-I love the simplicity and peace of Things Organized Neatly, van Der Rohe’s Barcelona pavilion or a red/amber/green conditionally-formatted spreadsheet.
-Imagineering in this free style doesn’t come naturally.
+This was the big idea of the walk and the creative challenge.
+It felt challenging to me as.
+While I’m inspired by music and love playing with audio, I don’t consider myself ‘visually’ artistic.

 Taking part in the walk gave me a structure with enough scene-setting to understand what I should be doing.
-However, this structure was loose enough for me to experiment, play and see what happened without feeling any pressure.
+The structure was still loose enough to experiment, play and see what happened without pressure.

-Here is a selection of my photos taken on the walk and an attempt at explaining my thought processes behind them.
-The full set is shared on flickr.
+Here is a selection of my photos from the walk and an attempt at explaining my thought processes behind them.
+The full set is on flickr.

-Place a stethoscope on an upright metal strip in a gate and then tap the strip with your finger tips, knuckles or palm.
+Place a stethoscope on an upright metal strip in a gate, then tap the strip with your fingers, knuckles or palm.
 You can hear all kinds of different sounds.
-You can also cause very distinct sounds by tapping an H beam.
+You can also cause unusual sounds by tapping an I-beam.

-Physically getting very close to a mundane object, like this metal gate, revealed increasing texture in the surface of the metal.
+Getting close physically to a mundane object like this metal gate revealed increasing texture in the surface of the metal.
 Detail revealed itself where I assumed there was none.

-No, not like that.
-Digbeth is full of industry with gates and walls distressed by the weather and heavy use, which are then painted over with street art.
-Run a contact mic over the metal surfaces, wooden grain and ironmongery and you can hear loud, abrasive, punkish sounds.
-(I’ve also just finished reading Johnny Rogan’s biography of The Smiths and their record label‘s name popped into my head as a good sub-heading.)
+Digbeth is full of industry with gates and walls distressed by the weather and heavy use, then covered in street art.
+Run a contact mic over the metal surfaces, wooden grain and ironwork and you can hear loud, abrasive, punkish sounds.

-A flat piece of wood, such as this one used to board a vacant pub window, can resonate and sound like a deep percussive bass drum when you hit it with a gloved fist.
+A flat piece of wood, such as this one used to board a vacant pub window, can resonate like a deep percussive bass drum when you hit it with your gloved fist.

-This discarded hollow footstool sounded like a floor tom when struck with the lid closed.
+This discarded hollow footstool sounded like a floor tom when I closed the lid and struck it:

-This long metal handrail on a footbridge over the Fazeley Canal positively twanged and sustained sound for a long period after being struck with the edge of the coin.
-I tried to represent this visually through perspective with the rectangular handrail almost vanishing to a point, like the attack and decay of a struck wire on a guitar or piano.
+This long metal handrail on a footbridge over the Fazeley Canal twanged and sustained for ages after I tapped it with a coin.
+I tried to represent this visually through perspective with the rectangular handrail almost vanishing to a point, like the attack and decay of a guitar or piano string.

 Patterns in the dark

-The last leg of the walk was under Curzon Street tunnel, which has a dark and sinister atmosphere.
-The intimidating air was reinforced by sounds of birds or other animals unseen in the darkness.
+The last leg of the walk was under Curzon Street tunnel, which is dark and sinister.
+Birds or other animals unseen in the darkness reinforced the intimidating atmosphere.